Battalion Chiefs – Operations

 The three fire department battalion chiefs respond to fire and emergency medical calls, maintain records, and statistics pertaining to fire and rescue responses along with company fire inspections, training activities and the maintenance of facilities and equipment.
 The battalion chief assigns specific tasks for the lieutenants and crews on a regular basis.

 At a fire scene, the battalion chief determines the method of fire attack, supervises the laying of hose lines, and directs the fire streams to extinguish and contain fires.
 At most emergency scenes, the battalion chief assumes command, is the authority having jurisdiction, and represents the fire department.

-Tim Notartomaso began his career as a Firefighter with the Winter Park Fire Department in September 1984.
-He was promoted to Engineer in 1990 and to Lieutenant in 1992.
-He was promoted to his current position of Battalion Chief in January 2003 and is assigned to A Shift.
-From 1983 to 1996 He served his rural community as a volunteer firefighter and officer.
+Dan Devlin began his career as a Firefighter with the Winter Park Fire Department in July 2002.
+He was promoted to Lieutenant in 2012 and to his current position of Battalion Chief in October 2018.

 Mark Adams grew up in the Winter Park area graduating from Winter Park High School in 1982 and The University of Florida in 1988.
 Mark served the Winter Park Fire Department as an Explorer from 1981 until becoming a Reserve Firefighter in late 1982 and began as a full time Firefighter from 1983 until 1986 when he returned to school to pursue other interests.
 After nine years out of the fire service, Mark returned to the Winter Park Fire Department in January 1995.
 He was promoted to the rank of Lieutenant in 2000 and to Battalion Chief in 2007.